Johnny-Bigtrousers/FDGH-Converter-4.0-Fix/readme.md

 An "xbin_cli" script is also provided, which lets you manually add/remove XBIN headers to/from files.

+This is a comment added by the fixer here, uh,
+I'd recommend using this in combination with KirbyFDGH for complete scope of adding/removing custom objects to the available games cuz this program makes up for the shortcoming that KirbyFDGH has, that being the inability to add/remove new reference strings to the list of existing ones.

 ## License

 Licensed under the GNU General Public License version 3 or (at your option) any later version.
 (See the "COPYING" file for more information.)